 Japan 12-Day Itinerary

-A balanced first-time Japan itinerary covering Tokyo, Kamakura, Kyoto, Nara, Osaka, and Himeji.
-Designed with realistic rail transfers, cultural highlights, neighborhood walks, and a comfortable rhythm that gives you variety without constant rushing.
-If you have more time, see our Japan 14-day itinerary or if you have less time Japan 10-day itinerary.
+This first-time Japan itinerary covers Tokyo, Kamakura, Kyoto, Nara, Osaka, and Himeji with a balanced pace.
+It combines major cultural highlights, neighborhood walks, and realistic rail transfers without making the trip feel rushed.
+If you have more time, see our Japan 14-day itinerary, or if you have less time, try the Japan 10-day itinerary.

 Route at a glance

-A classic Japan route built around Tokyo, Kyoto, and Osaka, with rewarding day trips to Kamakura, Nara, and Himeji.
+A classic Japan route focused on Tokyo, Kyoto, and Osaka, with rewarding day trips to Kamakura, Nara, and Himeji.

 • TokyoDays 1–4